 2. Communicate with Your Tenants

-Before selling a rental property, you should communicate with your tenants and inform them that you want to sell your property due to some reasons and also take his suggestions.
-Maybe it is not easy to move or live your house.
+Before selling a rental property, you should communicate with your tenants and inform them that you want to sell your property for some reason and take his suggestions.
+Maybe it is not easy to move or leave your house.

 He may ask you:

 - He wants to live on your property

 - He will move when the property is sold out